Let Omega Health Be!

 (Image Source: Let It Be)

-There have been quite a few bullish articles on Omega Health (NYSE:OHI), so I'm not going to try and rehash those arguments, but more identify the current problems that face Omega and its sector as well as well as clearly demonstrate that this stock is a true buy and hold, and then buy some more when it dips to yearly lows.
-For my tenth article on SA, and my almost one month anniversary as a contributor (how the time flies), I wanted to have a little more fun than usual.
+There have been quite a few bullish articles on Omega Health (NYSE:OHI), so I'm not going to try and rehash those arguments but more identify the current problems that face Omega and its sector as well as clearly demonstrate that this stock is a true buy and hold, and then buy some more when it dips to yearly lows.
+For my tenth article on SA and my almost one month anniversary as a contributor (how the time flies), I wanted to have a little more fun than usual.
 I've intertwined some of my analysis in a poem of sorts ala "Let it Be" by the Beatles.
 Alright, get comfortable, because here we go!

 When I find myself in times of trouble,